Skip to main content

 Can I have an advisor at the meeting with me?

 Yes, you may have an advisor accompany you to an Administrative Resolution meeting.
-Advisors include A.S.
-Student Advocates, attorneys, and other students, faculty, or staff.
+Advisors include Associated Students (A.S.)or Graduate and Professional Student Association (GPSA) appointed Student Advocates, attorneys, and other UC San Diego students, faculty, or staff.
 However, only A.S.
 Student Advocates may take direct part in the meeting.
 For more information, please see the Roles and Responsibilities section of the Student Conduct Procedures (Letter F, Section V).

 What if I don't want to accept responsibility for one or more alleged violations?